Recognition of same-sex unions in Namibia: Aftermath and reactions

+On 11 July 2024, the National Assembly passed legislation defining marriage as "a legal union between two persons of the opposite sex".
+However, this bill did not contain provisions criminalising advocacy for same-sex marriage.
+It passed the National Council on 29 July, and was signed into law by Mbumba on 2 October as the Marriage Act, 2024.
+The law was published in the Government Gazette on 30 December.
+In January 2025, van Reenen said, "Instead of enacting bills to alleviate poverty and ensure 60% of Namibians that live in shacks are housed, President Mbumba's legacy will be tainted by bending to state-sanctioned homophobia and signing an unconstitutional bill into law.
+It will be challenged in court".
+John Nakuta, a scholar at the University of Namibia, said:

+In June 2025, the organization Equal Namibia said it was searching for potential litigants to challenge the ban in court.
+It also submitted proposals for the introduction of same-sex marriage and legal gender recognition based on self-determination for transgender individuals to the Ministry of Justice.

 Grobler v Minister of Home Affairs and Immigration

 In 2018, lawyer Anita Grobler from Otjiwarongo and her South African spouse Susan Jacobs, together for over 25 years, filed a lawsuit in the High Court to have their 2009 South African marriage recognized in Namibia and to obtain residency rights for Jacobs.
-The lawsuit named the Minister of Home Affairs and Immigration as the defendant.
+The Minister of Home Affairs and Immigration was named as the principal defendant in the lawsuit.
 The Immigration Selection Board decided on 25 July 2019 to approve Jacobs' application for a permanent residence permit.
 She made the required payment of N$18,000 for the permit, but as of October 2019 it had still not been issued to her.
 The couple agreed to consider a settlement agreement and the withdrawal of their lawsuit once the residence permit was issued.

 Lühl v Minister of Home Affairs and Immigration

+In October 2021, High Court Judge Thomas Masuku ruled that the son of a same-sex couple, Mexican national Guillermo Delgado and Namibian national Phillip Lühl, born via surrogacy in South Africa, was a Namibian citizen by descent.
+The Supreme Court overturned the High Court decision in March 2023, holding that the High Court had "gone astray" in granting citizenship to the child; "Since the birth was not registered in accordance with the Citizenship Act, the High Court was not competent to grant relief."

-In March 2022, Supreme Court Chief Justice Peter Shivute ordered the Ministry of Home Affairs to re-evaluate the application for residency of Mexican national Guillermo Delgado, married to Namibian national Phillip Lühl.
+In March 2022, Supreme Court Chief Justice Peter Shivute ordered the Ministry of Home Affairs to re-evaluate the application for residency of Delgado.
 Despite the narrow scope of the ruling, activist Ndilokelwa Nthetwa welcomed the decision, "The couple themselves, this impacts them and not necessarily for the community, but it is a win in the way that the Supreme Court has recognized that the ministry has abused public policy (trust) to treat this couple and their family in a very inhumane and hostile manner".